 Although the BCAA complex is considered an exogenous amino acid, the best way to approach it is to go natural.
 As mentioned earlier, pregnant women are a risk group.
 Going natural instead of taking BCAA artificially is the best option.

 It has the same vitamins and minerals as a balanced diet.
-BCAA during pregnancy is possibly harmful since the formula would most likely include artificial sweeteners, flavors, and dyes.
-Although these chemicals are proven to be safe, they shouldn't be in a pregnant person's diet.
+BCAA while pregnant can be harmful since the formula would most likely include artificial sweeteners, flavors, and dyes.
+Although these chemicals are proven to be safe, they shouldn’t be in a pregnant person’s diet.
 But how about when a woman finishes her pregnancy and is on time so that she can breastfeed her baby?
-This is primarily a good question since many women want to return to their fitness journey after bedresting for weeks.
+This is primarily a good question since many pregnant people want to get back to being physically fit after getting bedridden for weeks.

-However, due to demotivation, resuming their regular training regimen right after pregnancy can be a struggle.
+However, resuming their regular training regimen right after pregnancy can be a struggle because of demotivation.
 This is where a lot of them turn to supplements.
 But is it wise?
-It depends, but in general, BCAA supplements after pregnancy can be helpful since they can be beneficial in transforming your body into your desired one.
+It depends, really, but in general, BCAA while pregnant can be helpful since it can be beneficial in transforming your body into your desired one.

 If you maintain a sufficiently high intake, it can positively affect the total nitrogen balance in the body.
 What’s more, one component of BCAA, L-leucine, is one of the essential components that the body uses for protein building.
 This can help a person who is trying to build muscle mass after pregnancy.